If You Lived Here--Mangwon (망원)

 Mangwon is administratively split into Mangwon-1-dong and Mangwon-2-dong.

-Most of the cafés, markets, and visitor flow sit in Mangwon-1-dong.
+Most cafés, markets, and visitor flow sit in Mangwon-1-dong.

 Mangwon-2-dong, north of World Cup Market, feels more deeply residential--quieter streets, fewer destinations, more routines.